Should You Buy US-listed ETFs?

 Q: When one holds a US-based ETF, are the dividends paid out in US dollars and then converted to Canadian dollars by the brokerage, costing the investor conversion fees?

-Yes, dividends earned from US-listed ETFs are paid in US dollars, and your broker automatically converts them before depositing them in your account.
-This usually incurs a fee of about 1%, sometimes more: check your broker’s website or call and ask.
+Yes, dividends earned from US-listed ETFs are paid in US dollars.
+If you hold the ETF in a taxable account, the dividends simply go onto the US-dollar side of the account.
+But if you hold the ETF in RRSP or other account that does not allow US dollar holdings, your broker automatically converts them before depositing them in your account.
+This usually incurs a fee of about 1% or more: check your broker’s website or call and ask.

 While this conversion fee does cause a small drag on your dividend return, keep it in perspective.
 Broad-based ETFs of US stocks currently pay dividends of around 2% annually, and a 1% currency conversion fee would reduce your yield to 1.98%.